Luxury Everest View Trek

 If symptoms are mild, rest and hydration usually do the trick.
 For stronger symptoms like persistent headache, vomiting, or shortness of breath, descending to a lower altitude and seeking help is the safest option.

-With the right pace, enough water, and some common sense, you can enjoy the Luxury Everest View Trek without altitude troubles and focus on the amazing mountains and villages around you.
+With the right speed, enough water, and some common sense, you can enjoy the Luxury Everest View Trek without altitude troubles and focus on the amazing mountains and villages around you.

-Best Alternative for the Luxury Everest View Trek
+Best Alternatives for the Luxury Everest View Trek

 For those who love lakes and epic photo opportunities, the Everest Gokyo Lakes Trek is hard to beat.
 You’ll visit six stunning glacial lakes, hike through forests and valleys, and get some of the best panoramic views in the Khumbu region.
 It’s like a picture perfect version of the Himalayas at every turn.